MultiSafepay/docs/content/integration/ready-made/magento2/_index.md

 The new plugin features code improvements, and unit and integration testing.
 It is built on top of the Magento payment provider gateway structure.
 Some payment methods now skip the MultiSafepay payment page, which increases [conversion](/glossaries/multisafepay-glossary/#conversion-rate).

 We support most Magento functionalities.
-For any questions, email the Integration Team at <integration@multisafepay.com>
+For any questions, email <integration@multisafepay.com>

 ### New features